StevenLauHKHK/FedRepOpt/README.md

 * `num_clients_per_round` represents number of clients participating in the training for each round and `pool_size` represents number of dataset partitions (= number of total clients).
 If `num_clients_per_round` is set to 10 and `pool_size` is 10, all the clients participate in the training.
 * `round` represents the total number of FL rounds and `TRAIN.EPOCHS` represents the total number of training epochs for each clients.
 * `train_repopt_fl.sh` provides training command examples for all the models.
+* The evaluation results will be stored in `output/arch/server/log_rank0.txt`.